How To Rank a Service Area Business (SAB) in Multiple Cities

 Google Business Profile used to have a feature that allowed businesses to set their physical location and then an “areas served” radius that surrounded that centralized location.

 It was a nice and convenient feature, to be sure.
 But people started abusing it.
-Businesses were frequently exaggerating their service area radius just to show up in more searches even though they didn’t really work in those areas.
+Businesses frequently exaggerated their service area radius to appear in more searches even though they didn’t really work in those areas.

 Service Area Businesses (SABs)